For hundreds of years, Business Cards have been an integral marketing tool for tradespeople and commerce.

 How has Business Card etiquette evolved?

 Business Bard etiquette has transformed over centuries.
-In the 17th century it was part of a formal – almost ceremonial – exchange to announce the arrival of royalty.
+In the 17th century, it was part of a formal – almost ceremonial – exchange to announce the arrival of royalty.
 By the Victorian era it had become a tool of commerce and the embryonic, pre-newsprint advertising industry – powering trade throughout the Industrial Revolution.

 The modern Business Card is distributed anytime, anywhere.
 They’re frequently handed over before, during or after meetings, at networking events or trade fairs or even simply in a casual setting when it’s relevant and appropriate.

-At trade shows and events, business cards are often attached to other printed products such as brochures or leaflets, to create a bundle of promotional material – the ultimate guide to trade shows.
+At trade shows and events, Business Cards are often attached to other printed products such as brochures or leaflets, to create a bundle of promotional material.

 Simon Cooper, Solopress Managing Director, says the exchange of Business Cards has become a ritual of the business meeting.